The Role of a Personal Estate Representative

 - Obtaining date of death values for non-probate assets: If it appears that your estate will owe estate taxes, values for these assets must be set as well.
 As of 2018, only gross estates with values of more than $5.6 million are subject to federal estate taxes, but some states also impose estate taxes.
-Your gross taxable estate is the total value of all you own, both probate assets and property that passes directly to a living beneficiary.
+Your gross taxable estate is the total value of all you own, both probate assets and property that pass directly to a living beneficiary.

 - Identifying your creditors and paying off your debts: This typically includes running newspaper notices to alert all companies and individuals to whom you might owe money that you have died.
 They can then make claims to the estate for what they're owed.
 Your personal representative should also send written notices directly to all creditors she can identify and locate.